 Telephone: 020 3447 9091

 3rd Floor Central

 250 Euston Road

 London, NW1 2PG

 Other referral information

-- Please provide the patient’s full demographic details, including ethnic origin & NHS Number.
+- Please provide the patient’s full demographic details, including ethnic origin and NHS Number.

-- Please state if an interpreter is required; if so, what language is needed.
+- Please state if an interpreter is required.
+And, if so, what language is needed.

-- Transport required for first appointments must be booked by GP.
-Please indicate where patients have a disability.
+- Transport for first appointments must be booked by the GP.
+Please indicate if the patient has a disability.

 Relevant NHS e-Referral Service (formerly Choose and Book referrals) Terms: